-Patient Information Gel-One® Cross-linked Hyaluronate Be sure to read the following important information constitut.
-This information does not take the tion carefully.
+Be sure to read the following important information carefully.
 This information does not take the place of your doctor's advice.
-Your doctor has determined that the knee pain you are experiencing is caused by osteoarthritis and that you are a candidate for a non-surgical, non-pharmacological, pain-relieving therapy called Gel-One®.
+Your doctor has determined that the knee pain you are experiencing is caused by osteoarthritis and that you are a candidate for a non-surgical, non-pharmacological, pain-relieving therapy called Gel-One[®].
 If you do not understand the following information or want to know more, ask your doctor.